Estimates/estimates.github.io/README.md

 ##Editting

 ##Step 1)
 Click on "_posts" and then relevant post to edit it.
-If you want to change About or Links content in the root directory access about.md or links.md.
+If you want to change About or Links content, in the root directory access about.md or links.md. if you want to change this content edit README.MD

 ##Step 2) Edit